kwaldenphd/tabular-data-python/README.md

 17. The method we just used to read data from a `.csv` file into Python loads the entire file into memory at once.

 18. If we use this method on a large `.csv` file, Python is going to try to load the entire file into memory at once.
-Which does not bode well for Python or your computer's performance.
+This does not bode well for Python or your computer's performance.

 19. We can use a `reader` object as part of a `for` loop to iterate through the lines in a `.csv` file and load the file line-by-line.